dsrestrepo/Object-Detection/README.md

 To create the labels of the images, labelimg can be used.
 Instalation and configuration of labelimg can be found in the link:
  - **Labelimg: https://github.com/tzutalin/labelImg**

-Labelimg creates a set of xml files asociated to each image.
+Labelimg creates a set of xml files associated to each image.
 The file **Dataset_generation.ipynb** could be used to transform the xml files to csv files and to divide the dataset into train and test.

 # Model training